 The traditional life insurance policy can take up to 6 weeks for approval.
 If you cannot afford to wait that long, simplified issue insurance could make sense for you.
 You can get approved within a few days, sometimes even instantly.

-Another option available to diabetics is guaranteed issue insurance.
-Like simplified issue, it is also a type of no-medical-exam insurance.
+Another option available to diabetics is guaranteed issue life insurance.
+Like a simplified issue, it is also a type of no-medical-exam life insurance.
 However, you do not need to answer even health questions to qualify.
-All the same, simplified issue is a much better option for most diabetics since it is cheaper and offers higher coverage amounts.
+All the same, Simplified Issue is a much better option for most diabetics since it is more affordable life insurance and offers higher life insurance coverage amounts.

 Where can people with diabetes get life insurance?

-You can count on Dundas Life to help you get the optimal coverage at competitive rates.
-We work with leading insurers in Canada and can help you find the best life insurance for diabetics.
-Whether you want a traditional or no-medical-exam life insurance policy, we have got your back.
+You can count on Dundas Life to help you get the optimal life insurance coverage at competitive rates.
+We work with leading life insurance providers in Canada and can help you find the best life insurance for diabetics.
+We have your back whether you want a traditional or no-medical-exam life insurance policy.

 Conclusion

 Getting life insurance may seem tricky if you have diabetes — but that is not necessarily so.
-There are plenty of insurers who offer life insurance for diabetics at affordable rates.
+Plenty of insurers offer life insurance for diabetics at affordable rates.
 So, do not assume that you are uninsurable.
-By working with an independent broker like Dundas Life, you can easily find a policy that is right for you.
+You can easily find the right life insurance policy by working with an independent broker like Dundas Life.